ndabAP/vue-command/README.md

   ### Commands

-  `commands` is an object containing key-value pairs where key is the command and the value is a function that will be called with the [yargs arguments](https://github.com/yargs/yargs-parser#readme).
+  `commands` must be an object containing key-value pairs where key is the command and the value is a function that will be called with the [yargs arguments](https://github.com/yargs/yargs-parser#readme).
 The function can return a `Promise` and must return or resolve a Vue.js component.
 To return strings or nothing use one of the convenient helper methods:

   | Function                                                                                       | Description                                                                     |
   |------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------|